Tools4everBV/HelloID-Task-SA-Target-AzureActiveDirectory-AccountGrantGroupMembership/README.md

 ```

 > :exclamation: It is important to note that the names of your form fields might differ.
 Ensure that the `$formObject` hashtable is appropriately adjusted to match your form fields.

+2. Receive a bearer token by making a POST request to: `https://login.microsoftonline.com/$AADTenantID/oauth2/token`, where `$AADTenantID` is the ID of your Azure Active Directory tenant.

+3. Looks up the user in Azure by its UPN, by making a GET request to  `https://graph.microsoft.com/v1.0/users/$($formObject.userPrincipalName)`.
+This is done to get the Objectid of the user in Azure.

+4. For each group in the specified groups in  `GroupsToAdd` the user is added to the group. by making a POST request to  `https://graph.microsoft.com/v1.0/groups/<group.id>/members/$ref`